Minnesota Car Laws

-Popularly known as the “lemon law,” Minnesota’s motor vehicle warranty statute was created to help protect you when you buy or lease a car, pickup truck, or van, that is still under the original manufacturer’s warranty.
+Popularly known as the “lemon law,” Minnesota’s motor vehicle warranty statute was created to help protect you when you buy or lease a car, pickup truck, or van that is still under the original manufacturer’s warranty.
 The law is not intended to eliminate all problems you will ever encounter with your vehicle.
 What it does do is require manufacturers to honor the time and mileage provisions of their written warranties.
-And, it provides special arbitration, refund and replacement provisions for vehicles which are considered to be real “lemons.”
+The law also provides special arbitration, refund, and replacement provisions for vehicles that are considered to be real “lemons.”

 Which Motor Vehicles Are Covered?

 The Minnesota lemon law covers new motor vehicles purchased or leased in Minnesota.
 The law covers passenger automobiles, as well as pickup trucks and vans.
 The self-propelled motor vehicle chassis or van portion of a recreational vehicle is also covered.
-That means that as long as the “lemon” problem covers warranted portions of the chassis and van portion of a recreational vehicle, the entire recreational vehicle may be subject to replacement or refund.
+That means that as long as the “lemon” problem occurs in portions of the chassis and van covered by the warranty, the entire recreational vehicle may be subject to replacement or refund.
 It does not cover areas other than the chassis, such as living areas or other amenities that may have been added to the chassis by the R.V. manufacturer.
 It also covers used vehicles that are still under the original manufacturer’s warranty.
-The vehicles must be used at least 40 percent of the time for personal, family or household purposes (Leased vehicles are covered by the law if the lease term is longer than four months).
+The vehicles must be used at least 40 percent of the time for personal, family, or household purposes (leased vehicles are covered by the law if the lease term is longer than four months).

 The first report of a defect must occur within the warranty period, or two years, whichever comes first.
 If you have continuing problems with the same defect, however, you still can make a claim until the end of the third year.